Perfect for socializing and catching up, these no-fuss finger foods are easy to pick up and chow down.

 Flaky puff pastry envelopes a rich mix of cream cheese, mushrooms, onions, and Parmesan cheese.
 You can even assemble and

 freeze these ahead of time.

-These appetizer skewers drizzled with a basil vinaigrette are so simple to prepare and their no-mess presentation makes them
+Tortellini Caprese Bites are drizzled with a basil vinaigrette and are so simple to prepare.
+The no-mess presentation makes

 If you like yours less spicy, use the smaller amount of red pepper.